Newsman/WP-Plugin-NewsmanApp/readme.txt

 For this type of installation please visit the plugin's page on <a target="_blank" href="https://github.com/Newsman/WP-Plugin-NewsmanApp">Github</a>.

 Continue with:
-- Activate the plugin, NewsmanApp and Newsman Remarketing
+- Activate the plugin, NewsmanApp and NewsMAN Remarketing
-- Go to Admin > Newsman.
-You can login with Newsman via OAuth and automate the flow (API KEY, User ID, Remarketing ID), automated installer.
+- Go to Admin > NewsMAN.
+You can login with NewsMAN via OAuth and automate the flow (API KEY, User ID, Remarketing ID), automated installer.

 Widget configuration:

-- Log in to your <a target="_blank" href="https://newsman.app">Newsman account</a>: Select List -> Settings -> Subscription forms -> Create/Edit form ->  select landing page -> Activate for newsletter subscription -> Select embedded form.
+- Log in to your <a target="_blank" href="https://newsman.app">NewsMAN account</a>: Select List -> Settings -> Subscription forms -> Create/Edit form ->  select landing page -> Activate for newsletter subscription -> Select embedded form.
 Copy paste Shortcode `newsman_subscribe_widget`

 - If selected modal window -> Activate for newsletter subscription -> it will automatically be displayed on the website.

-Newsman Remarketing
+NewsMAN Remarketing

 You must be logged out of admin to be able to test Remarketing (forms, events).